DeshaniRanasinga28/bliss/README.md

 ## Running the application with Android Native code

-Step 1 - Open Android folder inside the Bliss Application using the Android Studio:
+Open Android folder inside the Bliss Application using the Android Studio:
 1. Clean Project
 2. Rebuild Project
 3. Run

 ## Running the application with iOS Native code

+Open Runner.xcworkspace file inside the Bliss Application's ios folder using the Xcode.
+1. Clean Build Project
+2. Build
+3. Run